ZyklopRT/mc-shop/README.md

    - Must be online on the Minecraft server to register
    - Complete the 4-step verification process (see Registration section above)
    - First user automatically becomes admin
+   - **Choose your language:** Easily switch between English and German at any time
+   - **Theme selection:** Toggle between dark and light mode to suit your preference

 2. **Creating a Shop:**
    - Navigate to "My Shops" → "Create Shop"